mystor/isolatewindowproxy/README.md

 ## `<meta name=isolatewindowproxy>`

 Another option would be to expose this to web content through a meta tag.
 When a page with this meta tag is loaded, a check would be made to see if the current window proxy is "independent", An independent window proxy is a window proxy which has no other references to it, other than the current window.
-This could happen if the window proxy was the first page loaded in the tab, or if it was navigated to with isolatewindowproxy.
+This could happen if the window proxy was the first page loaded in the browsing context, or if it was navigated to with isolatewindowproxy.
 If it was not, the current load would be canceled, and be replaced with a isolatewindowproxy load.
 This will cause the page to be loaded with an independent window proxy.
 Any navigations away from this page will be treated as isolatewindowproxy navigations, and cause a new window proxy to be created, to keep this page's window proxy isolated from other pages' window proxies.

 I don't know yet whether a reload or history navigation load of a `<meta name=isolatewindowproxy>` page should trigger an isolation of the window proxy again.
 This is relevant because the page could open new windows with window.open, which would have a reference to the old window proxy, and when the page is loaded, it would technically not be "independent" anymore, as another document has a reference to it.